-- EVA: 550 mln with a WACC of 4.5%;
+- EVA: 550 mn with a WACC of 4.5%;

 - PFN/EBITDA at 2024: 2.94;

 - %CSV at 2024: 55%.

-For the rest of Group management covered by the retention plan, the maximum three-year incentive on achieving 100% of the objectives is 100% of the gross annual fixed compensation (therefore the corresponding annual quota is equal to one third of the gross annual fixed remuneration, or 33% of the gross annual fixed remuneration) or 50% of the gross annual fixed compensation (therefore the corresponding annual quota is equal to one third of the gross annual fixed remuneration, or 16.67% of the gross annual fixed remuneration).
-For the 2019-2021 three-year period, the reference salary is that of April 2022; differentiation in the amount of the incentive among the different recipients is based on the weight of the person's organizational position, the evaluation of his or her performance within the development process, and market risk.
+For the rest of Group management covered by the retention plan, the maximum three-year incentive on achieving 100% of the objectives is 100% of the gross annual fixed compensation (therefore the corresponding annual quota is equal to one third of the fixed annual gross remuneration, or 33% of the fixed annual gross remuneration) or 50% of the gross annual fixed compensation (therefore the corresponding annual quota is equal to one third of the fixed annual gross remuneration, or 16.67% of the fixed annual gross remuneration).
+For the 2022-2024 three-year period, the reference salary is that of April 2025; differentiation in the amount of the incentive among the different recipients is based on the weight of the person's organisational position, the evaluation of his or her performance within the development process, and market risk.